What’s the difference between effectiveness and research ratings?ken

 Each study contributes a rating of a 1, 2, or 3 based on its conclusions.
 A 3 means the supplement does all it claims.
 A 2 means the supplement does some of what it claims.
 A 1 means the supplement does none of what it claims.
 These ratings are averaged together to give you an effective rating for a supplements claims.
 Remember some supplements might be effective in one area but completely useless in another.
 Be sure to check all claims within a supplement’s page to see what a supplement is and isn’t capable of doing.

 Another factor to consider is how many studies the database contains on a supplement and its claims.
 If only one study concludes a supplement is effective, does that really mean anything?
 A supplement can have a high or low effectiveness rating with only a small amount of research backing up a claim.
-A low confidence rating cautions you against making any solid conclusions.
+A low research rating cautions you against making any solid conclusions.

-Supplements that live up to their expectations must have both high effectiveness and confidence ratings.
+Supplements that live up to their expectations must have both high effectiveness and research ratings.
 This lets you know that a large amount of evidence backs up what the supplement claims it can do.

 |1||This rating means there is little to no evidence the supplement does what it claims.
 You should not expect any positive results.|